Cerrie Burnell

 Claire "Cerrie" Burnell (born 30 August 1979) is an English actress, singer, playwright, children's author, and former television presenter for the BBC children's channel CBeebies.
 In 2018, she portrayed the role of Penny Stevenson in the BBC soap opera Doctors.

-Burnell was born with a right arm that ends just below the elbow.
-Her initial appearance on CBeebies sparked a controversy about children's television presenters with physical disabilities and the apparent prejudice of complainants.
+Born with a right arm that ends just below the elbow, her initial appearance on CBeebies sparked a controversy about children's television presenters with physical disabilities and the apparent prejudice of complainants.

 Early and personal life

 Burnell's mother is a dance teacher, and her father is a telecoms manager.
 She has one younger brother, John.
 She was originally named Claire but started asking people to call her "Cerrie" at the age of 10.
 Burnell grew up in the Orpington suburb of Petts Wood in South-East London.

 Burnell was born with her right arm ending slightly below the elbow.
 Her parents encouraged her to wear a prosthetic arm, but she resisted from the start and stopped wearing one entirely when she was nine.
 Burnell also had dyslexia, which left her unable to read until the age of 10.
 She learned with extra tuition and the Letterland system.

 Burnell has a daughter, Amelie, born in 2008, but had been a single mother from early in the pregnancy.
 She lives in Hackney, east London.